what-name/docker-s3sync/README.md

 # S3Backup

 S3Backup is a Docker container which backs up one or more folders to S3 using the aws cli tool.
-This is forked from joch's original S3Backup container but has been modified to make use of the aws cli rather than s3cmd as I had problems getting s3cmd to sync files containing special characters.
-This container makes use of the "aws s3 cp" command for one way sync rather than the "aws s3 sync" command.
+This is forked from joch's original S3Backup container [https://github.com/joch/docker-s3backup] but has been modified to make use of the aws cli rather than s3cmd as I had problems getting s3cmd to sync files containing special characters.
+The AWS cli also seems to have some problems running with python version 2 so this has been updated to version 3.

+This container makes use of the "aws s3 sync" command.

 To tell s3backup what to back up, mount your desired volumes under the `/data` directory.